cs161-staff/textbook/memory-safety/vulnerabilities.md

 sophisticated attacks, only to later discover that the ability of attackers to find clever ways to exploit these bugs exceeded their imaginations.
 Attacks once thought to be esoteric to worry about are now considered easy and routinely mounted by attackers.

 The bottom line is this: _If your program has a buffer overflow bug, you should assume that the bug is exploitable and an attacker can take control of your program._

 ## 3.3.
 Format string vulnerabilities

-Let's look next at another type of vulnerability:
+Let's begin this section by walking through a normal printf call.
+Suppose we had the following piece of code:

 ```
 void vulnerable() {